dtcenter/METcalcpy/docs/Users_Guide/vertical_interpolation.rst

 * cd to the $METCALCPY_SOURCE_DIR/METcalcpy/examples directory

-* enter the following command:
+* run the script, enter the following command:

 ``sh height_from_pressure_tcrmw.sh``